MongooseMoo/react-client/filetransfer.md

    - sender: string
    - filename: string

-5. FileTransfer.Signal
-   - sender: string
-   - signal: string (WebRTC ICE candidate)

-## 5. WebRTC Data Channel
+## 5. WebRTC Data Channel and Signaling

+WebRTC signaling (offer, answer, and ICE candidates) is handled directly through the WebRTCService, separate from GMCP messages.

 The WebRTC data channel is used for the actual file data transfer: